PYTHONAWSNINJAS/ideal-octo-potato/README.md

 2. aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin <aws_account_id>.dkr.ecr.us-east-1.amazonaws.com
 3. docker tag <docker_image_id> ecr_uri
 4. docker push ecr_uri

-## ToDo

-- [ ] Test with xlrd instead of openpyxl
-- [ ] Change to cross-platform tmp directory with tempfile module
-- [ ] Add docx and doc
-- [ ] Explore docker sync
-- [ ] Check eml files. wkhtmltopdf reported an error: Error: This version of wkhtmltopdf is build against an unpatched version of QT, and does not support more than one input document.
-Exit with code 1, due to unknown error. https://bradley-schoeneweis.medium.com/converting-html-to-a-pdf-using-python-aws-lambda-and-wkhtmltopdf-8dbadf58b879
-- [ ] Check and optimise the flow, names and deletion activities.
-- [ ] Add log creation to S3 based on trigger folder.
-Use tempfile and create a log and put all info in the file.
-Transfer the file to S3 in 2021/09/16/TriggerFolderName.log
-- [ ] cname for url - R&D on url